8ooo8/review-command-generator/README.md

 ![The snapshot of !Review Command Generator][app-snapshot]

-As shown in the above snapshot, the user will need to right click to open the context menu and click on 'Get !review command' to obtain the review command.
-The generated command will include the current changeset and the related changesets that are not yet merged.
+1. Go to the Gerrit web page as shown in the above snapshot
+1. Right click to open the context menu
+1. Click on 'Get the !review command'

+Then, the generated !review command will be placed into your clipboard.

 ## Installation